patzsantos/SciTec-App/README.md

 **Encryption**

 The ISS environment database stored in the db.sqlite file uses django-encrypted-model-fields to encrypt data sourced from python cryptograph library (Python Package Index, 2022).

-**Hashing**
+When checking the sqlite3 database in the project, the parameter is not displayed in plain form to protect the data from API injections.

+**Event Monitoring**

+CRUD, login, and request events are stored and can be monitored using ```django-easy-edit``` from soynatan (2024).
+This security feature can alert the superuser of any suspicious activities, such as Denial of Service, during login and processing of records in SciTec.

+_Note: This security feature was added last, and is therefore not included in the demo .gifs in [CRUD demonstrations(https://github.com/patzsantos/scitecapp/edit/main/README.md#crud-demonstrations).
+Rest assured, they are in included in the final version of the application._

+**Hashing Passwords**

-Django automatically hashes password using SHA-256 using the PBKDF2 algorithm (Django, N.D.)
+Django automatically hashes password using SHA-256 using the PBKDF2 algorithm (Django, N.D.) to prevent exposure of sensitive data that can lead to unauthorised access to Scitec due to Brute Force Attacks.

 ## How to Run Scitec
 1) Download the Bulwark Systems package that contains the python file and requirements.
 Make sure that your IDE can run Python 3.11.